 We believe that all people are beautiful, lovingly created in the image of God.

-Columbia City Church of Hope is a newly forming community in the Lutheran (ELCA) tradition.
+Columbia City Church of Hope is a newly formed community in the Lutheran (ELCA) tradition.
 We believe that all people are beautiful, lovingly created in the image of God.
 We reflect the face of God to each other and have the honor of being God's hands and feet in bringing justice and renewal to the world.

 God's promises of mercy, love, acceptance, and transformation shape our lives as individuals and as a community.
 We believe that God is everywhere in this world that God has made--within us, around us, beside us, beyond us.